 People assume that others lift weights or do push-ups to build their bodies into the ‘perfect’ shape.
 Resistance training strengthens the muscles and power of the body and increases the body’s ability to endure a resistant force and eventually defeat it.

-It also helps to minimize the energy used when moving fast and unpredictably to exert lesser pressure on the lower body.
+It also helps minimize the energy used when moving fast and unpredictably to exert less pressure on the lower body.
 Set yourself in a ready position immediately after delivering a shot to avoid straining when your opponent strikes.

 You can alternatively work on strengthening the flexibility of your ankle joint.
-You can do foam rolling drills to strengthen the calves, and you can utilize a golf ball for rolling out the foot.
+You can do foam rolling drills to strengthen the calves and utilize a golf ball to roll out the foot.